 Apple cider vinegar has a rich history dating back to ancient civilizations.
 Hippocrates, the father of medicine, used vinegar for its antiseptic properties as early as 400 BC.
 Throughout history, it has been used as a remedy for various ailments, including coughs, infections, and digestive problems.
 Traditional uses often involved diluting liquid ACV with water and adding honey to improve its taste and palatability.

 The emergence of apple cider vinegar pills is a relatively recent development, driven by the desire for convenience and the growing popularity of dietary supplements.
 While the historical use of ACV primarily revolves around the liquid form, the pills represent a modern adaptation aimed at making its potential benefits more accessible to a wider audience.
-However, it's essential to consider whether this adaptation retains the same therapeutic value as the original form.
+Still, it's essential to consider whether this adaptation retains the same therapeutic value as the original form.

 Bioavailability and Absorption